Set Packing#

 Check the solution#

-In the end, we extract the solution from the feasible solutions.
+In the end, we display the solution obtained.

 # show the result